Jenil-Vekaria/Movie-Browse/README.md

 1. Get a free API from [The Movie DB](https://developers.themoviedb.org/3/getting-started) API to fetch all the movies

-2. Replace this with your API Key
+2. Replace this with your API Key in the <strong>.env</strong> file
    ```sh
    REACT_APP_MOVIE_DB_API_KEY={API_KEY}
    ```